multi-objective/moocore/python/doc/source/benchmarks.inc.rst

 Approximation of the hypervolume
 --------------------------------

 The following plots compare the accuracy and speed of approximating the hypervolume with the various methods provided by :func:`moocore.hv_approx`.
-The plots show that method ``DZ2019-HW`` consistently produces the lowest approximation error, but it is also slower than method ``DZ2019-MC``.
-When the number of points increases, both methods are significantly faster than `pymoo`_.
+The plots show that there is no clear winner, in terms of approximation error, between methods ``Rphi-FWE+`` (default) and ``DZ2019-HW``, but both produce consistently lower approximation errors than method ``DZ2019-MC`` and than `pymoo`_.
+However, ``Rphi-FWE+`` is as fast as ``DZ2019-MC`` and both are consistently faster than ``DZ2019-HW``, in particular with higher number of objectives.
+The computation time of `pymoo`_ grows rapidly with the number of input points.

 If you compare the plots of **DTLZLinearShape-3d** and **DTLZLinearShape-4d** below to the ones above in the previous section, you can see that the exact computation of the hypervolume in 3D or 4D for thousands of points takes milliseconds, whereas approximating the hypervolume is significantly slower and, thus, not worth doing.